Qin717/us-housing-market-analytics/README.md

 # U.S. Housing Market Analytics (2000–2025)

+Over the past two decades, the U.S. housing market has experienced extraordinary highs and lows — from the early 2000s boom to the 2008 financial collapse, to the pandemic-era surge and subsequent correction.
-This portfolio explores 25 years of U.S. housing and rental market dynamics using Zillow Research data.
+This portfolio analyzes those 25 years of housing and rental data from Zillow Research, translating raw market metrics into insights on **growth, volatility, and recovery** across all U.S. regions.

-It combines real-estate, economic, and data-analytics insights to uncover how property values and rents evolved across the United States — before, during, and after major market cycles such as the 2008 financial crisis and the COVID-19 recovery.
+Using Excel and SQL, this work traces how the American housing landscape evolved — which states accelerated, which regions lagged, and how market resilience reshaped investment strategy and affordability over time.

-**Purpose:** Demonstrate the ability to transform large-scale housing datasets into investor-ready insights through Excel, SQL, and data storytelling.
+**Purpose:** Demonstrate the ability to translate complex, longitudinal datasets into clear, company/investor/stakeholder-ready insights — bridging technical analysis and business strategy.

 ---

 ### Headline Insights

-- Idaho and Utah home values grew over 2× faster than the national average between 2015–2025.
+- Idaho and Utah home values grew over **2× faster than the national average**, reflecting long-term inland migration and affordability-driven demand.
-- Southern states led post-COVID rent recovery by nearly 35%, highlighting regional affordability shifts.
+- Southern states led **post-COVID rent recovery by nearly 35%**, signaling a lasting shift in housing demand toward more affordable regions.

+These patterns reveal how housing has become a barometer for economic mobility, risk exposure, and demographic change across the United States.

+Together, these projects show how data analytics can illuminate **regional inequality, investment risk, and market resilience** across housing cycles.

 ---